kuerbis/Term-Choose-p6/README.md

 ### color

-If this option is set to `1`, SRG ANSI escape sequences can be used to color the screen output.
+If enabled, SRG ANSI escape sequences can be used to color the screen output.

 0 - off (default)

-1 - on
+1 - on (current selected element not colored)

+2 - on (current selected element colored)

 ### default